MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-prereqs.md

     - User account for the scanner installation
     - User account for scanner configuration

     Typically, you will use the same user account to install and configure the scanner.
 If you use different accounts, they both require the db_owner role for the scanner configuration database.
 Create this user and rights as needed.
-If you specify your own cluster (profile) name, the configuration database is named **AIPScannerUL_<cluster_name>**.
+If you specify your own cluster name, the configuration database is named **AIPScannerUL_<cluster_name>**.

 Additionally: